 The ethical discussion repeatedly arises and has caused problems for the US Life Settlement asset class in the past, but now it has less of an impact on investors, who understand that German insurers also use mortality tables to estimate and predict people’s deaths when calculating premiums and subsequent life insurance payments.

-(With the kind approval of the respective copyright owner)
+(With kind approval of the copyright holder)